 What Should We Share?

-It will be critical for advocates to share their lived experiences, qualitative and quantitative data on the state of child care, and which policies already have or could best address their ability to survive and thrive.
-To help advocates with this process, CCAoA will continue to update this page with resources on when and where to find information about upcoming hearings.
-CCAoA will also share advocacy tools and messaging you can use to help shape your statements.
+It will be critical for advocates to share their lived experiences, any qualitative and quantitative data on the state of child care, and which policies already have or could best address their ability to survive and thrive.
+You can use CCAoA’s advocacy tools and messaging resources to help shape your statements.

 When is Your State Holding Public Hearings?